Exciting Arctic tour with unique wildlife including narwhal and polar bears, Inuit culture and dramatic landscapes

 • Includes all meals

 Early June is still cold in the Arctic.
-Temperatures may not be much above freezing and it could snow, but warm layered clothing along with the waterproof boots and warm outer suit that we provide should keep you warm.
+Temperatures may not be much above freezing and it could snow, but warm layered clothing along with the waterproof boots should keep you warm.
 It is usually sunny though and the sun is up 24 hours, so bring sunscreen.
-We will also provide all of the necessary camping equipment including a warm sleeping bag for the nights camping.
+We will provide all of the necessary camping equipment including a warm sleeping bag for the nights camping.

 Our daily activities will be focused on looking for and watching birds and other wildlife at the floe edge or on the tundra, but we won’t hesitate to enjoy other aspects of the natural and cultural history of this area.